ilmanzo/ilmanzo.github.com/about.md

 {% include JB/setup %}
 #About Me#

 As you can see, I enjoy minimalism and pragmatic solutions for a problem.
+I am curious and enjoy learning new things.

-If you are interested, you can find my resume following this link: [curriculum_vitae](curriculum.html)
+If you are interested, you can find my resume following this link: [curriculum_vitae](curriculum.html) or [contact](/index.html) me

 #About this site#